jspm/vite-plugin-jspm/README.md

 # vite-plugin-jspm

+> Import maps

-A vite plugin which externalize dependencies and resolves them independently from **CDN providers** using [import maps](https://github.com/WICG/import-maps) and [es-module-shims](https://github.com/guybedford/es-module-shims)!
+A vite plugin which externalize dependencies and resolves them independently from **CDN (Content Delivery Network) providers** using [import maps](https://github.com/WICG/import-maps) and [es-module-shims](https://github.com/guybedford/es-module-shims)!
+This plugin generates an import map for your app automatically in both development and production, and resolves dependencies based on that.

+It is based on [@jspm/generator](https://github.com/jspm/generator) which supports different providers like *jspm*, *unpkg* and *skypack*.

 ```ts
 import { defineConfig } from "vite";